Skunk In Your Home? 24/7 Emergency Service Available

 We set professional cage traps using specialized techniques that minimize the chance of spraying during capture.
 Trap placement, bait selection, and approach angles all matter.
 Our technicians have handled thousands of skunks and know how to keep them calm during transport.

-Once the skunk is removed, we seal every access point under the structure using heavy-gauge galvanized mesh buried into the ground to prevent digging.
+Once the skunk is removed, we seal every access point under the structure using permanent protective barriers that are buried into the ground to prevent digging.
 This is critical.
 Simply trapping without exclusion means a new skunk moves in within weeks.

 If the skunk has sprayed under the structure, we provide odor remediation to neutralize the scent.
 All exclusion work is backed by a written guarantee.